-(Updated 12/21/18) Have you ever been stuck with something that is brand spanking new that you know you’ll NEVER need or use?
-Since it’s just a couple short weeks after Christmas I am guessing that darn near everyone reading this can relate in one way or another.
-Whether it be that Duck Dynasty t-shirt and Christmas DVD your Mom gave you, or that 2nd crock pot from the in-laws, there is always something you wish you could return if you just had the dang receipt.
-Well, now you can, as I researched a bunch of popular retailers that will happily take back items without proof of purchase.
+Have you ever been stuck with something that’s brand spanking new that you know you’ll NEVER need or use?
+Whether it be that Tiger King t-shirt your Mom gave you, or that 2nd crock pot from the in-laws, there is always something you wish you could return if you just had the dang receipt.
+Well, now you can.
+I researched a bunch of popular retailers that will happily take back items without proof of purchase.

-Because they keep track of all your purchases on your Costco account, they don’t require a receipt to make a return.
-They will just look up your buying history on their computer and verify the purchase that way.
+Because they keep track of all your purchases in their computer system, they don’t require a receipt to make a return.
+As long as you have your membership number they can look up your buying history and verify the purchase.

 Pretty handy, especially since they allow you to return items at practically any point in the products lifespan.